telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 Telerik UI for WinForms are based on a special framework called [Telerik Presentation Framework]({%slug winforms/telerik-presentation-framework/overview%}).
 This framework allows for great customizations in the element structure of a control.
 The purpose of this article is to demonstrate how you can easily add buttons to RadTextBox.

+>caption Figure 1: RadTextBox with buttons inside it.

 ![editors-textbox-adding-buttons-to-radtextbox 001](images/editors-textbox-adding-buttons-to-radtextbox001.png)

 ## Adding buttons to RadTextBox